-"We hope that all relevant parties can objectively and rationally view this cooperation, and should not politicize normal commercial competition."
+"We hope that all relevant parties can objectively and rationally view this cooperation, and should not politicise normal commercial competition."

 Turkey has said it is likely to sign the deal, though its decision is not yet final.

-Turkey's Defense Ministry said last month it favored China Precision Machinery Import and Export Corp's (CPMIEC) FD-2000 missile defense system over more expensive rival systems from Russian, U.S. and European firms.
+Turkey's Defence Ministry said last month it favoured China Precision Machinery Import and Export Corp's (CPMIEC) FD-2000 missile defence system over more expensive rival systems from Russian, U.S. and European firms.